Dusty-Hordofel/biloko-mern-ecommerce/client/README.md

         - useNavigate to redirect to the homePage

     - Setup Redux
-        NB: Reddux will help us to create a global state, and we need a global state for certain things.
+        NB: Redux will help us to create a global state, and we need a global state for certain things.
         The most import is getting the user information (the most importantly the user token).

         - Using redux will make the user information accessible any where!